chrisnoonan98675/site/xl-deploy/how-to/connect-xl-deploy-to-ldap-or-active-directory.markdown

 weight: 263
 ---

+By default, XL Deploy authenticates users and retrieves authorization information from its repository.
+XL Deploy can also be configured to use an LDAP repository to authenticate users and to retrieve role (group) membership.
+In this scenario, the LDAP users and groups are used as principals in XL Deploy and can be mapped to XL Deploy roles.
+Role membership and rights assigned to roles are always stored in the JCR repository.

+XL Deploy treats the LDAP repository as **read-only**.
+This means that XL Deploy will use the information from the LDAP repository, but can not make changes to that information.

+To configure XL Deploy to use an LDAP repository, you must change the security configuration file (`deployit-security.xml`).

-This tutorial describes how to connect XL Deploy to your LDAP or Active Directory.
+This is a step-by-step procedure describing how to connect XL Deploy to your LDAP or Active Directory.

 ## Step 1 Get your LDAP credentials